Tips on Renting a Car in Morocco: It’s actually easier than expected

 Driving at Night in Morocco

-Driving at night isn’t recommended, regardless of how experienced driver are you.
+Driving at night isn’t recommended, regardless of how experienced you are.
 Street lights are non-existent and there are many potholes.
 You can also stumble upon a donkey or camel just hanging out on the road.

 Whatever chance you have of missing donkeys, kids, unmarked obstacles, or a stalled van during the day evaporates when the sun goes down.
-Do not drive at night.
-Period.driving in Morocco
+Just do NOT drive at night.

 How Much Does it Cost to Rent a Car in Morocco?